-Table 4 also reveals that the size and complexity of the deterministic and the resilient formulations are quite different.
+The size and complexity of the formulations are also quite different.
 The number of variables and constraints grow linearly with the number of scenarios.
 The size of the formulations influences the solution times.
 However, both formulations are linear and they only have a few binary variables.
 Therefore, the problems can be solved in short CPU times.